-The housing market remains tight in the Randstad area as more people want to buy than listed houses exist for sale.
-If you want to win a bid, it is highly recommended to work with a real estate agent.
+The housing market remains tight in the Randstad area, as more people want to buy than houses are listed for sale.
+If you want to win a bid, it is highly recommended that you work with a real estate agent.
 Real estate agents have extensive knowledge of the Dutch real estate market, including housing prices, building conditions, and area.
 Cooperating with a real estate agent gives you more chances to win a bid.

 1. Attends viewing with you and helps you to inspect the property.